 The college’s links with local secondary schools provide a range of options for students that supplement the curriculum.
 This helps showcase some of the opportunities available at the college after leaving school.
 Short courses in subjects including health & safety, first aid and vehicle & plant operations are vital for Orkney’s business community, and there are plenty of opportunities for continuing professional development, with HNC and HND modules on offer.

 Orkney is a bustling, vibrant community with plenty of events available to keep students entertained throughout the year.
 There are sports clubs, societies and groups providing a huge range of activities and opportunities, and Orkney’s natural environment is always worth exploring.

-Orkney College UHI is the perfect place to sample the very best of student and island life.
+UHI Orkney is the perfect place to sample the very best of student and island life.